carbon-design-system/carbon/packages/styles/docs/sass.md

 ## Colors

-The colors package will give you access to every color token within the IBM Design Language.
+The colors package will give you access to each swatch from the IBM Design Language.
+You can refer to a color by its swatch and grade.

 Access these color tokens for your project by using `@use`.
 For example: